BlueSkyDefender/Depth3D/README.md

-## Depth3D
-Post-process Shaders Reshade & Freestyle
+## Depth Based 3D & Other post-process shaders for ReShade and Freestyle

-## Highlighted Enhancements
+### Highlighted Enhancements
 **SuperDepth3D & SuperDepth3D VR**<br />
 This Shader allows for Depth Map Based 3D like What Nvidia does with Compatibility Mode 3D and Kind of what TriDef Does with Power 3D.
 With Many more options then regular Depth3D.